Living in Vancouver is a popular option new immigrants consider when they settle in Canada.

-One of the most interesting places to live in is Vancouver, Canada.
-Named after a British naval officer (Captain George Vancouver), Canada is a multicultural nation and a city with great values on outdoor activities.
-This article provides an overview on things you ought to know before living in Vancouver, Canada.
+Named after a British naval officer (Captain George Vancouver), Vancouver is a multicultural nation and a city with great values on outdoor activities.
+This article provides an overview of things you ought to know before living in Vancouver, Canada.

 Weather and Climate